Will there be a second series of Locke & Key on Netflix? When will it air?

 What is Locke & Key about?

-The first series sees the wife and children of a recently murdered man named Rendell Locke move into an ancestral home which contains an array of mysterious keys – all of which gift those who discover them with a range of magical powers.
+Following the murder of their father Rendell Locke, Tyler, Kinsey and Bode move into the Locke ancestral home (aptly named Keyhouse) along with their mum Nina.
+As they settle into their new lives, they discover Keyhouse contains an array of mysterious keys – all of which gift those who discover them with a range of magical powers.

-Unfortunately, there’s a complication – a devious demon is also after the keys, and she’s not about to let the siblings get in her way.
+Unfortunately, there’s a complication – a devious demon (who goes by Well Lady and Dodge, mostly) is also after the keys, and she’s not about to let the siblings get in her way.

 Who is in the cast of Locke & Key season 2?